njnv-001/Village-info/README.md

 # Village-info
-if you see your village informastion on this "village info"
+if you see your village information on this "village info"